webplatform/docs-wpd/Infrastructure/architecture/SSL_certificates/index.md

 == Design decisions ==

-;We do not want to have to enter a passphrase at every web server restart or server reboot; we are then stuck to copy around private keys and certificates that aren’t passphrase protected
+; We do not want to have to enter a passphrase at every web server restart or server reboot; we are then stuck to copy around private keys and certificates that aren’t passphrase protected
-;We want to rebuild any VM at any time: We therefore need to make available the certificates so they can be rsync’ed at any time
+; We want to rebuild any VM at any time: We therefore need to make available the certificates so they can be rsync’ed at any time
-;We want to have a quick VM creation process: That’s why we have salt, but we cannot encrypt/decrypt certificate archive at every time
+; We want to have a quick VM creation process: That’s why we have salt, but we cannot encrypt/decrypt certificate archive at every time

 It means that we’ll ensure that as few people as possible has access to the salt master as its where the certificates file is hosted decrypted.